-- A. To provide the student with the fundamental knowledge base of the attributes of professionalism. - B. To encourage the student to embrace the tenants of professionalism, ethics and humanism.
+- A. To provide the student with the fundamental knowledge base of the attributes of professionalism. - B. To encourage the student to embrace the tenants of professionalism, ethics, and humanism. - C. To achieve development of effective written and verbal communication skills and translate those skills to effective organizational leadership.